LokiResearch/fast-triangle-triangle-intersection/README.md

 ### Use

-Check if triangles are simply crossing in 3D space.
+Check if triangles are simply intersecting.

 ```ts
 import {Triangle} from 'three';